psalire/Poker-Hand-Auditor/README.md

 Above in the sample output looking at the first table showing the sampled hand distribution, it's clear that the distribution is very irregular.
 All hands except for four of a kind and straight flush fall significantly outside of the 99.7% confidence interval.
 In addition, the most common hand by far was a pair, not high card as is expected.

-Furthermore, even when taking all combinations of the hole and board cards in the second table, both high card and pair hands fall outside the 99.7% confidence interval.
+Furthermore, even when taking all combinations of the hole and board cards in the second table, both high card and pair hands fall outside the 99.7% confidence interval; the high card sample is lower than the lower confidence limit and the pair sample is higher than the upper confidence limit.

 Chi-squared tests also rejects conformity to the expected hand distributions (p < 0.05).